-There is plenty to do around the Osa Peninsula, and we can help you organize activities around Puerto Jimenez during your project time.
-Unfortunately, any extracurricular activities are not covered by the Green Life Volunteers project fee.
+There is plenty to do around the Osa Peninsula, and we can help you organize activities around Puerto Jimenez during your internship.
+Unfortunately, any extra-curricular activities are not covered by Green Life Volunteers.
 Activities may be surfing, paddle boarding, Corcovado National Park hikes, Bird watching, Mangrove and Sunset kayaking, Dolphin Tours, Zip lining and much more.
-During your volunteering time you can do amazing outdoor activities on your project site.
-On Caño Island you can snorkel and even go on a dive tour.
-You can organize this together with the help of the park rangers.
-You have to bring your own snorkel mask though!
-There is plenty of hiking trails that you can use, and you can go on hikes.
-Keep in mind that if anything happens while you are hiking by yourself, it is your responsibility/ liability.
-If there are several volunteers in Puerto Jimenez or Osa Peninsula at the same time, often they form groups to do some weekend activities together.
+If there are several volunteers or interns in Puerto Jimenez at the same time, often they form groups to do some weekend activities together.
 Or you may decide that you would like to venture off on your own - either way, we will be there to help you to get things set up!
 Just ask us during or before your volunteer time!